tutoriel-pandul/bitcoin-educational-content/courses/eco102/en.md

 > Absence of Plunder, — it is the principle of justice, peace, order, stability, conciliation, common sense that I will proclaim with all the force, alas! insufficient, of my lungs, until my last breath

-Bastiat wrote in The Law, some time before he died.
+Bastiat wrote the above sentence in The Law, some time before he died.

 A century after the death of Frédéric Bastiat, legal plunder is clearly evident in the Universal Declaration of Human Rights of 1948, notably in its articles 22 ("everyone has the right to social security"), 23 ("everyone has the right to work"), 24 ("everyone has the right to rest and leisure"), 25 ("everyone has the right to a standard of living adequate for the health and well-being"), 26 ("everyone has the right to education").

 ## The Role of Law and the State